 In most cases, the materials that a survival bow is made of are most important when thinking about how the bow will look.
 This is because most modern bows have a similar blend of materials, with fibreglass limbs, laminations, and handles made of wood, plastic, aluminium, or a mixture.

 When you’re thinking about materials, pay attention to the color.
 You don’t want to alarm deer or other animals while you’re hunting.

 Using attachments – yes or no

 Whether or not to use attachments like sights and quivers is a personal choice.
-If you think that you’re likely to use these attachments, you’ll need to make sure that the bow you choose has attachment points.
+If you think you’re likely to use these attachments, you’ll need to ensure that the bow you choose has attachment points.
 Most modern bows do.

 Quick tip: While using attachments is fine, back-mounted quivers are not always the most practical choice.

 Quick tip: If you decide to use sights, you should still improve your aim without them.
 This puts you in a good position in a hunting and/or survival situation.

 Features of survival bows

 Only you know which features you will require your survival bow to have.
 Here are some common features that you may want to think about.

 Many of today’s best survival bows come with a takedown feature.
 This means that they can be broken down for easier transportation.
 Usually, the limbs can be removed, which means the bow is in three parts.
 But these only have a draw weight of 55 lbs max, atleast most of them.
 Which is why I only included traditional survival bows made of durable material that way you can pick from the